isomerpages/ogp/_about-us/eng/raisa.md

   * Worked on multiple features for Vault such as migrating from DynamoDB to a Postgres metadata database and various middleware features

-  * Leading engineering process improvements on the Vault engineering team such as engineering learning sessions, tech debt trackers, and cleaner log prefix nomenclature
+  * Implemented engineering process improvements on the engineering team of Vault, led engineering learning sessions, tech debt trackers, and cleaner log prefix nomenclature

-  * Developed initial backend architecture for hackathon project PinPoint
+  * Developed the initial backend architecture for hackathon project PinPoint
 quote: ""
 linkedinId: ""